willcuii/turborepo-design-library-template/README.md

 - `pnpm build`: Builds the Storybook UI and generates the static HTML files
 - `pnpm preview-storybook`: Starts a local server to view the generated Storybook UI

+## Deploying Storybook to GitHub Pages

+This project uses a GitHub Action to automatically deploy the built Storybook to GitHub Pages whenever changes are pushed to the main branch.
+This allows us to easily share and showcase your components and UI library, and collaborating with the designers.

+### Configuration

+To set up the deployment, follow these steps:

+1. In your repository, navigate to the **Settings** tab.
+2. Scroll down to the **GitHub Pages** section.
+3. Select the branch you want as the source for GitHub Pages (it is default to `main` branch in this repo).
+4. If you are targeting a different branch as the source, change the `depoly-storybook-to-gp` according.

+### GitHub Action Workflow

+The deployment is handled by a GitHub Action workflow defined in the `.github/workflows/deploy-storybook.yml` file.
+Here's an example of the workflow configuration:

 ## Versioning & Publishing Packages

-This example uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
+This template uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
 It's preconfigured so you can start publishing packages immediately.

-You'll need to create an `NPM_TOKEN` and `GITHUB_TOKEN` and add it to your GitHub repository settings to enable access to npm.
+You'll need to create an `NPM_TOKEN` and `GITHUB_TOKEN` and add it to your GitHub repository `settings / Actions secrets and variables / Repository secrets` to enable access to npm.
 It's also worth installing the [Changesets bot](https://github.com/apps/changeset-bot) on your repository.

 ### Generating the Changelog